HeadphoneCairn/Roudi/README.md

 ![MONITOR SETTINGS](screenshots/MONITOR_SETTINGS_x2.png)

 MIDI devices can generate enormous amounts of messages in a short time.
-To make it easier for you to focus on the interesting ones, this page allows filtering out the unwanted ones.
+To make it easier to focus on the interesting ones, this page allows filtering out the unwanted ones.
 To be clear, these messages are still received/sent, just not displayed in the monitor.
 (Note that you can truly filter output messages in the [SETTINGS](#settings-page) page.)